Building an Accessorial Charge Lookup Table in Postgres: Production Hardening & Debugging

 The Failure Surface

 Accessorial lookup failures rarely manifest as hard crashes.
 Instead, they surface as silent mismatches that corrupt downstream pricing logic.
 A carrier submits a rate sheet where DETENTION_PER_HOUR is mapped to DETENTION_HOURLY in a legacy contract.
 A brittle parser drops the row without quarantining it.
 The ETL pipeline proceeds, the lookup table remains incomplete, and the audit engine defaults to a zero-charge fallback.
 Alternatively, bulk inserts exhaust worker memory when loading thousands of carrier contracts simultaneously, triggering OOM kills and partial transaction commits.
-The result is a fragmented rate state that requires manual reconciliation and delays invoice settlement.

 Root Cause Analysis

-1. Parser Fragility: Carrier PDFs and Excel exports contain merged cells, hidden whitespace, and non-UTF-8 characters.
-Regex or naive pandas.read_excel calls silently drop malformed rows instead of routing them to a dead-letter queue.
+- Parser Fragility: Carrier PDFs and Excel exports contain merged cells, hidden whitespace, and non-UTF-8 characters.
+Regex or naive

-3. Rate Sheet Drift: Overlapping effective dates, missing expiration boundaries, and unversioned contract IDs create ambiguous lookups.
+INSERTstatements causes heap exhaustion.
+Without chunking or binaryCOPYprotocols, the pipeline stalls under concurrent contract uploads. - Rate Sheet Drift: Overlapping effective dates, missing expiration boundaries, and unversioned contract IDs create ambiguous lookups.
 The query planner returns stale rates when temporal boundaries lack exclusion constraints.

-5. Missing Fallback Routing: When a charge code lacks a match, pipelines either crash on KeyError or apply a hardcoded default.
-Neither approach preserves audit integrity or provides traceable pricing logic.
+- Missing Fallback Routing: When a charge code lacks a match, pipelines either crash on

 Production-Grade Schema & Indexing Strategy

 A hardened accessorial table must enforce temporal uniqueness, version tracking, and deterministic lookups.
-The following DDL establishes a foundation aligned with Freight Contract Architecture & Rate Mapping standards, utilizing PostgreSQL’s btree_gist extension for temporal exclusion constraints.
+The following DDL establishes a foundation aligned with Freight Contract Architecture & Rate Mapping standards, using PostgreSQL’s btree_gist extension for temporal exclusion constraints.

 -- Enable temporal range operators